xwmario/Warez/README.md

 - [sync](https://github.com/calzoneman/sync/) Node.JS Server and JavaScript/HTML Client for synchronizing online media
 - [watch2gether](https://www.watch2gether.com/) Enjoy the internet in sync with your friends.
 Watch videos, listen to music or go shopping on Watch2Gether.
 - [SyncLounge](https://synclounge.tv/) Third party tool that allows you to watch Plex in sync with your friends/family, wherever you are.
-- [Netflix Party](https://www.netflixparty.com/) Netflix Party is a Chrome extension for watching Netflix remotely with other users.
+- [Netflix Party](https://chrome.google.com/webstore/detail/netflix-party/oocalimimngaihdkbihfgmpkcpnmlaoa/related) Netflix Party is a Chrome extension for watching Netflix remotely with other users.
 - [CyTube](https://cytu.be/) Channel-based shared streaming platform for synchronised viewing of YouTube and Google Drive videos
-- [ArconaiTV](https://www.arconaitv.us/) Another stream sharing platform with a nice UI
+- [ArconaiTV](https://www.arconaitv.us/) Another stream sharing platform with a nice UI.
+- [&chill](https://andchill.tv/) Watch videos with other people, it acts like a video streaming service.

 ## Secure PasteBin alternatives
 - [ghostbin](https://ghostbin.com/)